OHI-Science/OHI-website/content/news/raster_to_terra.md

 ---
-title: "From Raster --> Terra"
+title: "Shifting from Raster to Terra"
 name: "Making the Spatial Switch"
 bg_image: "/images/banners/disturbed-fish.jpg"
 card_image: "/images/people/fellows_2022.jpg"
 preview_text: "`raster` has been the go-to spatial analysis package in R since the dawn of time, but we converted our workflow to the more modern `terra` package.
 At the Ocean Health Index, we work with spatial data for a plethora of goals like mapping sea ice extent and habitat types that sequester carbon throughout the land and coastal nations.
 Let's dive into how we converted our code from `raster` to `terra`."
 Date: 2022-08-11
-author: Cullen Molitor, Peter Menzies, Juliet Cohen
+author: Cullen Molitor, Juliet Cohen
 menu:
   main:
     parent: 'News'